immunant/c2rust/README.md

 components: a refactoring tool & cross checking plugin.
 These two tools can be used side by side to incrementally idiomize and validate that your Rust code functions just like the original C, respectively.

 In the end you should have safer, more idiomatic, Rust code.
-However, this process cannot be completely automated and sometimes requires a user's input.
+Our ultimate goal is to automate as much of this process as possible, but refactoring is currently a manual process.

 ## Translation